neondatabase/website/content/docs/get-started-with-neon/signing-up.md

     [https://console.neon.tech/signup](https://console.neon.tech/signup)

-    Sign up with your email, Github, Google, or other partner account.
+    Sign up with your email, GitHub, Google, or other partner account.

     For information about what's included with the free plan, see [Neon Free Plan](/docs/introduction/plans#free-plan).
 For information about Neon's paid options, see